xwp/wp-menu-customizer-voldemortensen/readme.txt

 === Menu Customizer ===
 Contributors: celloexpressions, wordpressdotorg
-Tags: menus, custom menus, customizer, theme customizer, gsoc Requires at least: 4.0
+Tags: menus, custom menus, customizer, theme customizer, gsoc Requires at least: 4.1
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: 0.1
 Description: Manage your Menus in the Customizer.
 GSoC Project & WordPress core feature-plugin.
 License: GPLv2

 == Description ==
-This plugin is a WordPress Google Summer of Code 2014 project, soon to be a WordPress core feature-plugin.
+This plugin is a WordPress core feature-plugin and a former Google Summer of Code 2014 project.
 See the <a href="http://make.wordpress.org/core/tag/menu-customizer/">updates on Make WordPress Core</a> for more information.

 The Menu Customizer adds custom menu management to the Customizer.
 It is not fully functional and in alpha development until further notice; please don't try to run it on a production site.
-The plugin requires WordPress 4.0 and PHP 5.3 or higher.
-It is mostly feature-complete and ready for testing, although there are known issues around adding new menus (requires some core work) and working with submenus (try the reorder mode, not drag-and-drop for now).
-Adding menus items could use some work as well, and is likely to have issues on sites with a large number of posts.
+The plugin requires WordPress 4.1 and PHP 5.3 or higher.
+It is mostly feature-complete and ready for testing, although there are known issues around working with submenus (try the reorder mode, not drag-and-drop for now).
+Adding menus items could use some work as well, and is likely to have scaling issues on sites with a large number of posts.

+Meenu Customizer fixes some significant problems with the existing approach to menu management in core, particularly around scaling.
+Note that its scope carefully excludes fundamental changes with the menus paradigms; rather, the goal of this project is to modernize the menu management experience so that the UX can be iterated on more reasonably.
+Most importantly, Menu Customizer allows you to live-preview changes to your menus before they're published.

-If you're interested in contributing to this project, stay tuned to http://make.wordpress.org/core for updates.
+If you're interested in contributing to this project, stay tuned to http://make.wordpress.org/core for updates, or ping @celloexpressions on <a href="http://chat.wordpress.org/">WordPress core Slack</a>.

 = Core Patches =
-Several improvements to the Customizer are also in the works as a part of the GSoC portion of this project, in the form of core patches (for example, the Panels API).
-See <a href="http://make.wordpress.org/core/2014/07/08/customizer-improvements-in-4-0/">Customizer Improvements in 4.0</a>, and an upcomming Customizer Roadmap for details.
+Several improvements to the Customizer are also in the works as a part of this project, in the form of core patches (for example, the Panels API, and the still in=progress APIs for dynamically-added controls and sections).
+See <a href="http://make.wordpress.org/core/tag/customize">Customizer posts on make/core</a>, and an upcomming Customizer Roadmap for details.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin adder OR